reifl/pi-pico-adafruit-neopixels/README.md

 It releases it at desctructor time.
 (E.g. when the object was constructed with "new" or when it goes out of scope in a function.
 When defined before main it will not go out of scope in the programming lifetime.
 This woudl be the normal use case.

 There is a maximum of 8 neopixel strands, if pio and sm's are not used for other purposes in your project.
+They can be assigned to any pin

 ## Releases
+V0.9.0 Pre-release.
+Examples simple & strandtest_wheels are compiling and confirmed working.